 MICHIGAN DRUG CRIMES

 A Farmington Hills Law Firm Representing clients in Novi, Royal Oak, Plymouth, Canton, Livonia, and throughout Metro Detroit.

 Michigan drug charges carry long-term, potentially life altering consequences.
-Along with the criminal penalties and potential loss of your drivers license, comes the stigma of a drug crime conviction that may adversely affect your employment opportunities for the rest of your life.
+Along with the criminal penalties and potential loss of your driver’s license, comes the stigma of a drug crime conviction that may adversely affect your employment opportunities for the rest of your life.
 There’s no such thing as a minor drug charge.
-Whether you’ve been charged with misdemeanor possession of marijuana or a felony controlled substance charge, you should be represented by an experienced drug crimes defense lawyer.
+If you have been charged with a controlled substance offense, you should be represented by an experienced drug crimes defense lawyer.

 A Former Oakland County Michigan Drug Prosecutor